NiceneNerd/BCML/docs/trouble.md

 casing of the folder names, as they are in fact case-sensitive (e.g. `content/Actor` works but `Content/actor` does not).

+*Note that you will get this error if the foler structure is correct but you select the wrong folder when making the BNP.* For example, Switch users often rightly create a `01007EF00011E000/romfs` folder for their mod but then select the `romfs` folder when they should select the root folder that *contains* the title ID folder.

 ### Usage Problems

 #### BCML takes me back to the setup wizard each time.